poorjude/custom-erc20-token/README.md

 - download all files from this page to a separate folder,
 - create new terminal and open the folder with downloaded files in it,
 - type in `npm install --save-dev hardhat` and wait till the end of installation,
+- type in `npm install --save-dev @nomicfoundation/hardhat-toolbox` and wait till the end of installation,
 - type in `npx hardhat test` - this will run tests for the contract.

 ### The deployed contract